phun-ky/speccer/README.md

 #### Curly brackets

-You can use curly brackets with the `curly` tag in `data-anatomy` along side `outline full` to provide a more sleek style.
+You can use curly brackets with the `curly` tag in `data-speccer` along side `pin bracket` to provide a more sleek style.

 > [!NOTE]
-> Only works with `outline full`
+> Only works with `pin bracket`

 The curly brackets are made with SVG paths, and it is required to have the following snippet on your page for it to render: